gdha/www.it3.be/_posts/2014-02-25-setting-up-duply.md

 First of all, you need to install and [generate GnuPG cryptographic keys](/2014/02/14/gnupg-key-generation/).

+Secondly, exchange the Secure Shell public key between the client and the server.

-Installing duply and duplicity you can do the following:
+Installing duply and duplicity you can do the following (on Centos/Fedora/RHEL):

     # yum install duplicity
     Dependencies Resolved